olmosUC3M/Systems_and_Circuits/README.md

 and it is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).

 Any feedback is greatly appreciated!
+Also, if you find typos and errors, pull any modification request you believe should be added or corrected.